 - Luxurious: Built in the 1880s, the Inn at Manchester is a historic bed and breakfast on four landscaped acres, but within walking distance to the town’s historic district.
 Beautifully appointed guest rooms all have modern comforts and luxurious linens.
 Children over 13 are welcome.

 - Budget: Manchester View is a cozy motel-style inn with an outdoor pool, farmhouse decor, and rooms with fireplaces.
 Breakfast is included.

 - Camping: If you plan on camping, head north out of Manchester to Emerald Lake State Park.
 This beautiful lake provides some of the west swimming in Southern Vermont, and there’s a nice hiking trail around the lake as well.

 - Vacation rental: Need more room to spread out?
-This historic, dog-friendly vacation rental is located right in town and sleeps eight for an affordable price.
+This dog-friendly carriage house apartment is located right in town and sleeps eight for an affordable price.

 Day 2: Manchester to Middlebury